 Repeated heating/cooling cycles concentrate this effect, slowly accumulating PLA residue.

-III.
+II.
 4 Best Methods to Clean Print Bed

 Method1: Remove Stuck-On PLA with Alcohol